How to Get Here

 By Bus:

-A daily bus service operates from Glasgow Buchanan Street Bus Station by West Coast Motors making a connection with the ferry at Kennacraig.
-For schedule information, contact the Travel Centre at Buchanan Street Bus Station +44 (0)141 332 7133 www.citylink.co.uk
+A daily Citylink bus service operates from Glasgow Buchanan Street Bus Station, making a connection with the ferry at Kennacraig.
+It is advisable to book seats in advance, as the service can be busy.
+For schedule information see www.citylink.co.uk or call +44 (0)141 352 4444.

 By Ferry:

-Caledonian MacBrayne operate the two hour crossing which runs twice daily throughout the year, once on Sundays, with additional sailings during the summer season.
+Caledonian MacBrayne operate the two hour crossing.
 Ferries arrive eather in Port Askaig or Port Ellen depending on the timetable and weather conditions.
-It's advisable to book ferries in advance, specially in the summer season.
+It is advisable to book ferries in advance, especially in the summer season.
 The website from Caledonian MacBrayne also called Calmac you will find information regarding timetables and bookings.
 Alternatively the Islayinfo website offers a comprehensive and up-to-date ferry travel section with timetables, fares and booking information.

 By Air: